it-osu-web/it-osu-pl/README.md

 ## Contributing to this project

 Never commit directly to the `develop` or `master` branches.
 All contributions should be added via pull requests.
 We will be using the [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/) branching model.
-This requires a one-time [setup](https://danielkummer.github.io/git-flow-cheatsheet/#setup) on your machine and initialization of your local repo.
+This requires a one-time [setup](https://danielkummer.github.io/git-flow-cheatsheet/#setup) on your machine.
+And a one-time initialization of your local repo.
 Run `git flow init` within the root directory of the repo and accept all defaults during the init process.

 Be sure to work from the repo's [issue queue](https://github.com/it-osu-web/it-osu-pl/issues).
 If you plan to work on something that doesn't already have an issue, create one and assign it to yourself.

 Be granular with features and avoid scope creep.
-For example, if you are working on a new pattern, try not to make changes that are not related to that component.
+For example, if you are working on a new pattern, try not to make changes that are not related to that pattern.

 ### Starting a new feature